sree0831/MSP--3/README.md

 The user will be informed if that username has already been taken and asked to enter a different username.
 The form will have validation and offer clear instructions to users on how to proceed.
 Environmental variables have been used to protect access details to the database.
-Development was done using a local database, and the Heroku hosted app connects to an mLab database.
-Heroku environmental variables hide the database name, the username and password.

 <hr><hr>

 ## UX